 The Legacy comes in sedan or wagon form, and with two engines: a 2.5-litre, naturally aspirated four-cylinder (the 2.5i), and a 2.5-litre four-cylinder with turbocharger (the 2.5GT).
-Both are horizontally-opposed “boxer” engines, and both come with Subaru’s legendary symmetrical all-wheel-drive, with a limited-slip, viscous-type rear differential on the GT models.
-The Legacy is also the base for the all-new Outback crossover vehicle.
+Both are horizontally-opposed “boxer” engines, and both come with Subaru’s symmetrical all-wheel-drive, with a limited-slip, viscous-type rear differential on the GT models.
+The Legacy is also the base for the Outback crossover vehicle.

 All models are extremely well-equipped and come in base or Limited trim lines, with sedans and wagons sharing amenities.
-The 2.5i base model includes a five-speed manual that can be optioned to a four-speed automatic, air conditioning, 16-inch aluminum alloy wheels, four-wheel disc brakes with ABS, CD player with six speakers, dual exhaust, cruise control, power windows, power locks with keyless entry, power heated mirrors, and heated seats.
+The 2.5i base model includes a five-speed manual that can be optioned to a four-speed automatic, air conditioning, 17-inch aluminum alloy wheels, four-wheel disc brakes with ABS, CD player with six speakers, dual exhaust, cruise control, power windows, power locks with keyless entry, power heated mirrors, and heated seats.
 The wagon includes a 60/40 split folding rear seat, roof rails, cargo cover and a rear spoiler.

 The Limited adds four-speed automatic with manual mode, leather interior, six-CD system, dual-zone automatic climate control, power sunroof, eight-way power driver’s seat, and halogen projector beam fog lamps.
 The wagon adds a cargo tray and roof racks with lockable crossbars.